HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

-# User Elements in Presentation Designer
+# User elements in Presentation Designer

-User elements refers to any element that users can edit or drag and drop onto the canvas.
-This section provides information on the different element types and how to use them in Presentation Designer.
+User elements refer to any element that you can edit or drag and drop onto the canvas.
+This section provides information on the different element types and how to use them in Presentation Designer

 To access Presentation Designer and understand its user interface, see the **[Access Presentation Designer](../access/index.md)** topic.